Hernia Surgery in Birmingham

 How does abdominal hernia repair surgery work?

-Hernias can be repaired by an open approach or laparoscopic or robotic approach.
-Mesh is usually used for hernia repairs because the risk of a hernia coming back is much lower when mesh is used.
+Hernias can be repaired by an open, laparoscopic or robotic approach.
+Mesh is used for most hernia repairs because the risk of a hernia coming back is much lower when mesh is used.
 The amount of post operative pain is often much lower when mesh is used as well - especially with inguinal hernias.
-Primarily due to the many commercials put out by lawyers, many patients are very concerned to have a hernia mesh surgery.
-These lawsuits involve mesh that was recalled years ago and the mesh that hernia Doctor Harris uses has been studied extensively and found to be safe - he would not hesitate to have it used on himself or a family member if needed.
-Contact us to learn more about hernia mesh surgery.
+Primarily due to the many commercials put out by lawyers, some patients are very concerned to have a hernia mesh used.
+These lawsuits involve mesh that was recalled years ago and the mesh that hernia Dr. Harris uses has been studied extensively and found to be safe - he would not hesitate to have it used on himself or a family member if needed.
+Call our office to learn more about hernia mesh surgery.

 How long is a hernia repair surgery recovery?